Table of contents

 - This probably also happens if plugging in removable media

-- Sync.com needs to be started manually after mounting the container with sync folder, but it's easy to forget.
+- Syncing can be started manually after mounting the container with sync folder, but it's easy to forget.

 Windows: If a big file uploaded only partially before shutting

-down, Sync.com starts the upload from beginning next time.
+down, the upload starts from beginning next time.

 - Being unable to resume makes it harder to upload large video files.